 - Wrist actigraphy to assess sleep patterns and awakenings

 - Continuous EEG recording to assess the various sleep stages

 - Respiratory monitoring and leg EMG to assess periodic leg movement

 - Multiple sleep latency tests (MSLT) to assess the time it takes to fall asleep

 Following thorough investigation and evaluation, there are a number of ways in which insomnia can be managed.
 Strategies may include medications and lifestyle and behavioural modification.
 Lifestyle modifications may include:

 - De-stress solutions (such as a warm bubble bath)

-Bio-identical Hormone Replacement Therapy (BHRT) can be used to manage hot flushes, which can show a marked improvement in sleep quality.
+Hormone Replacement Therapy (HRT) can be used to manage hot flushes, which can show a marked improvement in sleep quality.
 Serotonin modulating antidepressants may also see an improvement.
 It is recommended that any medications used to manage menopausal symptoms be prescribed at the lowest effective dose and used for only brief periods – not long term.

 Some believe that taking a supplement that combines magnesium and calcium will help aid sleep, as both are sleep boosters, and when taken together, can be even more effective.
 By taking magnesium, you also limit any potential heart problems that may arise from taking calcium alone.